maoberlehner/markus-oberlehner-net/content/blog/dynamic-vue-layout-components.md

 **This is the default approach for structuring a basic layout for a Vue Router powered Vue.js application.** It works fine as long as you don't need different layouts throughout your application.
 For example, you may have a checkout flow where you don't want to display a navigation.
 Or you might have product pages with sidebars and other pages without sidebars and so on.

-Let's take a look at how we can enhance the default approach, provided to us by the Vue CLI, to handle cases where we have to display different layouts.
+Let's take a look at how we can enhance the default approach provided to us by the Vue CLI to handle cases where we have to display different layouts.

 ## Conditional rendering